Getting the job of your dreams is not that tough anymore.

 It will also include regulations, encryption protocols, standards, policies, and laws about network security.
 They offer a unique way of teaching, for instance, flashcards, video lessons, interactive diagrams, and expert instructors.

-In fact, Lynda has now become LinkedIn learning.
 It offers networking basics, IP addressing, network media for LANs and WANs, CLI tools and protocols, troubleshooting, subnetting, and so much more.

 The online course consists of video tutorials by experts for 31 hours and lets you practice to make you perfect.